pmelsted/structure/README.md

 Structure software in OpenCL
 ==================
 This is the structure software.
 The purpose of this project is to rewrite it so that it runs on GPUs using OpenCL.
-It is done as a project for Nýsköpunarsjóður Námsmanna, a research fund for university students administered by Rannsóknarmiðstöð Íslandsm, under the guidance of Páll Melsteð.
+It is done as a project for Nýsköpunarsjóður Námsmanna, a research fund for university students administered by Rannsóknarmiðstöð Íslands, under the guidance of Páll Melsteð.

 The structure software website can be found at: http://pritchardlab.stanford.edu/structure.html